 Conversely, in other materials where all electrons are paired, the realignment of the electrons when they come within range of a magnetic field forms a negative susceptibility.
 In other terms, these materials actually push away from a magnet.

 Most elements of the universe can get classified as diamagnetic, paramagnetic or ferromagnetic.

 Diamagnetic materials such as pure gold and silver have a weak, negative susceptibility to magnetic fields.
-Diamagnetic elements like pure gold get slightly repelled by magnetic fields (as seen in the video embedded above), and the content does not retain the magnetic properties when the external field gets taken away.
-In diamagnetic materials all electrons are paired so there is no net magnetic field or force per atom within.
+Diamagnetic elements like pure silver get slightly repelled by magnetic fields, and the content does not retain the magnetic properties when the external field gets taken away.
+In diamagnetic materials, all electrons are paired, so there is no net magnetic field or force per atom within.
 Diamagnetism arises from the realignment of the electron paths under the influence of external magnetic fields.
-The majority of periodic table elements, including copper, silver, and gold, are classified as diamagnetic.
+Most periodic table elements, including copper and silver, are classified as diamagnetic.

 Paramagnetic materials have small, positive susceptibility to magnetic fields (having a slight attraction to magnets).
-Although a magnetic field slightly attracts these materials, the content does not retain the magnetic properties when the external magnetic field gets removed.
+Although a magnetic field slightly attracts these materials, the content does not retain the magnetic properties when the external magnetic field gets removed, meaning it cannot become a permanent magnet.
 Paramagnetic properties result from some unpaired electrons and the realignment of the electron paths caused by the external magnetic field.
 Paramagnetic materials include palladium, platinum, rhodium, rhenium, ruthenium, magnesium, molybdenum, lithium, and tantalum.